 ACC regards 21 days as a reasonable timeframe for the majority of decisions about what assistance you may be entitled to.

-Please contact us if you have not heard from us within a reasonable period of time.
-See Contact us for our contact information.
+Contact us if you have not heard from us within a reasonable period of time.

 ACC will advise you whether your application is accepted.
-If your needs are straightforward, we can approve the home help you need without having to do a detailed assessment.
+If your needs are straightforward, we may approve the home help you need without having to do a detailed assessment.